Jenz strikes late as Wolfsburg share spoils with Heidenheim

 However, Frank Schmidt's men managed to make amends for missing that gilt-edged chance.
 Marvin Pieringer's cross ricocheted into the path of Schöppner then broke kindly for Beck who fired into the lower-right corner.

-Approaching the final third of the game, Dorsch delivered a great cross from the center.
-It found the head of Beck who steared it goalward, but Grabara pulled off a delightful one-handed save.
+Approaching the final third of the game, Dorsch delivered a great cross from a central position.
+It found the head of Beck who steered it goal-ward, but Grabara pulled off a delightful one-handed save.

-Heidenheim almost snatched victory at the death when Schöppner's fizzing strike needed a tip over the bar from Grabara.
-The resulting corner was steered just wide by Luca Kerber as both sides had to settle for a point apiece.
+Heidenheim almost snatched victory at the death when Schöppner's fizzing strike required a tip over the bar from Grabara.
+The resulting corner, steered just wide by Luca Kerber, meant both sides had to settle for a point apiece.